To learn more about recent developments with the EU-U.S. Privacy Shield Framework, click here.

 What are the “Model Clauses”?

-The European Commission has approved a set of standard provisions called the Standard Contractual Clauses (“Model Clauses”) which provide a data controller a compliant mechanism to transfer personal data to a data processor outside the European Economic Area (“EEA”).
+The European Commission has approved a set of standard provisions called the Standard Contractual Clauses (“Model Clauses”) which provide a data controller a compliant mechanism to transfer personal data to a data processor outside of the European Economic Area (“EEA”).
 The Model Clauses are appended to the Zendesk DPA to help provide adequate protection for data transfer outside of the EEA or Switzerland.

 Does Zendesk replicate the Service Data it stores?